linwei0763/Seg2Tunnel/README.md

 # Seg2Tunnel

-The Seg2Tunnel dataset is available upon request.

-Feel free to contact Wei Lin via linwei9612@outlook.com for research purpose.
+The Seg2Tunnel dataset is open-access under the terms of CC BY-NC-ND 4.0 (https://creativecommons.org/licenses/by-nc-nd/4.0/).
+If you agree to the terms, please fill in the Seg2Tunnel Request Form and send it to Wei Lin (linwei9612@outlook.com).
+A download link will be sent to you by email shortly.

 # install